JuliaWaveScattering/MultipleScattering.jl/README.md

 specific material properties.
 For all examples see [here](example/README.md).

 ## Acknowledgements and contributing
-This library was restructured from one written by Artur Gower and Jonathan Deakin.
+This library was restructured from one written by [Artur L Gower](https://arturgower.github.io/) and Jonathan Deakin.
 Please contribute, if nothing else, criticism is welcome.
 We are relatively new to Julia, and this is our first package, if anything is